orisai/scheduler/docs/README.md

 ## Execution time

-Execution time is determined by [cron expression](#cron-expression---minutes-and-above) which allows you to schedule jobs from anywhere between once a year and once every minute and [seconds], allowing you tu run job several times in a minute.
+Execution time is determined by [cron expression](#cron-expression---minutes-and-above), which allows scheduling jobs from once a year to once every minute, and [seconds](#seconds), allowing a job to run several times in a minute.

-In ideal situation, jobs are executed just in time, but it may not be always the case.
-Crontab can execute jobs several seconds late, serial jobs execution may take way over a minute and long jobs may overlap.
-To prevent any issues, we implement multiple measures:
+In an ideal situation, jobs execute just in time, but that may not always be the case.
+Crontab can execute jobs several seconds late, serial job execution may take over a minute, and long-running jobs may overlap.
+To prevent issues, the scheduler implements multiple measures:

 - jobs [repeated after seconds](#seconds) take in account crontab may run late and delay each execution accordingly to minimize unwanted gaps between executions (e.g. if crontab starts 10 seconds late, all jobs also run 10 seconds late)